 - Request Material Not Owned at the Supporting Library

-The Reserves Tool, as part of Course iSites, is available through the FAS Instructional Computing Group.
+The Reserves Tool, as part of your Canvas Course Site, is available through the Academic Technology Group.
 The tool maintains reserves lists from previous semesters and allows you to submit requests directly to the library that supports your course.
-Students can use their course Web site to access reserves lists with links to the HOLLIS records or with direct links to library digital resources.
+Students can use their course site to access reserves lists with links to the HOLLIS records or with direct links to library digital resources.
 Instructors and students are able to see the current status of course readings as they are being processed by the libraries.
-See the Reserves Tool Quick Reference Guide for Faculty and Course Staff for basic information about submitting reserves requests.
-For more information about the Reserves Tool and other tool in Course iSites, visit the FAS Instructional Computing Group Web site.
+See the Library Reserves Quick Guide for basic information about submitting reserves requests.
+For more information about the Reserves Tool and other tools in Canvas, visit the Academic Technology Group page.

-Reserves staff in each of the Participating Libraries are available to work with you throughout the reserves process.
+Reserves staff in each of the participating libraries affiliated with FAS are available to work with you throughout the reserves process.

 Although reserves requests will be accepted throughout the semester, turning in your lists well in advance of the semester ensures that reserves materials will be ready at the beginning of the semester.